-Assess the effects of different diets on somatic growth and gonad development of the Cape sea urchin: Ulva lacinulata (U), Ecklonia maxima kelp (K), 16U formulated feed (F), and a combination of the forementioned diets (U, K, F) rotated on a weekly basis to form a mixed diet (M).
+Assess the effects of different diets on somatic growth and gonad development of the Cape sea urchin held at different temperatures: Ulva lacinulata (U), Ecklonia maxima kelp (K), 16U formulated feed (F), and a combination of the forementioned diets (U, K, F) rotated on a weekly basis to form a mixed diet (M).

 Evaluate gonad quality (colour, texture, firmness), under the above-mentioned temperatures and feeding regimes, to assess the feasibility of gonad enhancement and marketability of the Cape sea urchin.